oracle-livelabs/database/datapump-xtts-migration/05-initial-backup-restore/initial-backup-restore.md

 ## Introduction

-Now it's time to start the migration.
+Now, it's time to start the migration.
 First, you take a level 0 backup that you restore in the target database.
-Although the migration starts, there is no downtime yet.
+Although the migration har started, there is no downtime yet.
 The initial level 0 backup is taken without downtime.

 Estimated Time: 10 Minutes.